 Rang and Dale's Pharmacology by Humphrey P. Rang; James M. Ritter; Rod J. Flower; Graeme HendersonFor 25 years, Rang and Dale's Pharmacology has delivered the core basic and clinical science information required by students and healthcare practitioners worldwide.
 Authors H. P. Rang, J. M. Ritter, R. J. Flower, and G. Henderson have ensured that the 8th Edition of this easy-to-read, comprehensive text continues the tradition of excellence with new coverage of drugs affecting the skin and new components online at Student Consult.
 Get the essential pharmacology information you need from one authoritative source with an outstanding global reputation for excellence.
 Progress confidently through all relevant aspects of pharmacology, beginning with a molecular understanding of receptors and drug actions through clinical uses of key groups of drugs.
 Find important content quickly thanks to a color-coded layout that enables easy navigation and cross-referencing.
 Master difficult concepts with Key Points boxes, Clinical Uses boxes, and full-color illustrations throughout.
 Stay up to date with new information in the field, including an all-new chapter on drugs that affect the skin.
 Take advantage of new and unique features online, including 500+ chapter-specific multiple choice questions for immediate self-assessment. eBook version included!
 For the first time, you can access the entire book online or offline across all devices with the Student Consult eBook!
 Build your basic and clinical pharmacology knowledge with a comprehensive yet easy-to-use text

-MicromedexEvidence based information from Micromedex.
-This includes all the unbiased, referenced information about drugs, toxicology, diseases, acute care, and alternative medicine you need to make informed clinical diagnosis and treatment decisions.
+MicromedexIncludes information about drugs, toxicology, diseases, acute care, and alternative medicine to make informed clinical diagnosis and treatment decisions.

 Natural MedicinesCombines the Natural Standard and the Natural Medicines Comprehensive Database resources.

-LexicompProvides clear, concise, point-of-care drug information, including dosing, administration, warnings and precautions, as well as clinical content, such as clinical practice guidelines, IV compatibility from Trissel's 2 Clinical Pharmaceutics Database, and other tools.
+LexicompPoint-of-care drug information, including dosing, administration, warnings and precautions, as well as clinical content, such as clinical practice guidelines, and IV compatibility.

 Mobile access: Accessed through the main Lexicomp Online search page.
 Users will simply need to click the blue [Mobile Access Codes] button found under the “Additional Services” box to the lower right of the screen.
 The appropriate subscription code and installation instructions will display in a separate window specific to the users device.
 If users need any assistance with updating their device, they can contact Technical Support at (866) 397-3433, option 2 or use our support portal at http://www.wolterskluwercdi.com/support/